P0NE/bcm-test/README.md

   We can couple all this process with tools like SonarQube for analysing the code base and decide of a strategy with code coverage and errors detected if the CI can be launched.

 ## Conclusion
+Things I wish I could have done with more time:
+- More TU for flights service.
+- Create a database for store the user informations.
+- Use bcrypt for salting and hash password.
+- Create environment variables to store the secret for JWT strategy.
+- Try to find a strategy for caching system with redis.
+- The search radius bonus.

-I would be happy to answer all your questions, especially on the aggregation algortihm and the choice of the data structure.
+I would be happy to answer all your questions, especially on the aggregation algorithm and the choice of the data structure.